whanxi/SMBHB-Lensing-Animations/README.md

   <img src="./combined_three_panel_animation.gif" alt="Light curve" width="1500" />
   <p>Top left: The positions of the binary lenses.
 Top middle: the caustic curves in the source plane, the source is drawn as a red dot to scale.
 Top right: the critical curves and positions of the images in the lens plane.
 Bottom: the magnification lightcurve. </p>
 </div>

+# Highly eccentric LISA binary (corresponding to the bottom panel of Fig.3 in PAPER)